mads-obrien/mads-obrien.github.io/pages/about.md

 **Mads O'Brien** is an interdisciplinary environmental professional with over 6 years of GIS and remote sensing experience.
 She is passionate about advancing satellite imagery's role in natural resource management and disaster response, as well as low-cost and crowdsourced solutions to environmental data collection.

-Mads is a recent graduate of the Yale School of the Environment.
-Her [master's thesis](/projects/2-yale-mesc-thesis) tests whether UAV-acquired carbon dioxide data can reduce uncertainties in urban emissions estimates.
+Currently, Mads is a Senior Geospatial Analyst for [MethaneSAT, LLC](https://www.methanesat.org/){:target="_blank"}.
+She works primarily on wrangling oil and gas industry data to aid the source attribution of methane emissions imaged by MethaneSAT.

 Previously, Mads worked as a research assistant at the United States Geological Survey's [California Volcano Observatory](https://www.usgs.gov/observatories/california-volcano-observatory){:target="_blank"}, and as a [GIS tutor](https://library.stanford.edu/research/stanford-geospatial-center){:target="_blank"} at Stanford University.
 Outside of her formal career, she has lived the life of a property manager, a volunteer geophysicist, a student government representative, a camp counselor, an actor, and a nonprofit board member.

-> **email me: madsobrien (at) gmail (dot) com**
+> **email me: maobrien (at) methanesat (dot) org**

 {% include elements/button.html link="/myassets/Resume_MAO_1pg_3March2021_nophoneaddress.pdf" text="View my resume" style="primary" size="sm" %} {% include elements/button.html link="https://www.linkedin.com/in/obrienma/" text="Connect on LinkedIn" style="primary" size="sm" %}